Riddhimaa03/wordpress-clinic-appointment-booking/README.md

-# wordpress-clinic-appointment-booking
+# WordPress Clinic Appointment Booking Plugin

+## About the Project

-A WordPress plugin that allows patients to book clinic appointments and allows admin to manage them from dashboard.
+The **WordPress Clinic Appointment Booking Plugin** is a custom WordPress plugin developed to allow patients to book clinic appointments through a frontend form while enabling administrators to manage all appointments from the WordPress dashboard.

+The project demonstrates core WordPress plugin development concepts such as custom database tables, shortcodes, admin menus, and secure form handling using WordPress best practices.

+---

-## Features
+## Key Features

-- Appointment booking form
+- Frontend appointment booking form
-- Admin appointment list
+- Admin panel to view booked appointments
-- Custom database table
+- Custom database table for appointment data
-- Shortcode support
+- Shortcode-based integration

-## Installation
-1. Upload plugin folder to `/wp-content/plugins/`
-2. Activate plugin
-3. Add shortcode `[clinic_appointment_form]` to any page
+- Secure input sanitization
+- Lightweight and easy to extend

+---

-## Screenshots
+## Technologies Used

-1. Appointment Booking Form
-2. Admin Appointments Panel
+- WordPress
+- PHP
+- MySQL
+- HTML, CSS
+- JavaScript (basic)

+---

-## Author
+## Project Structure
-Riddhima Srivastava